adelinor/angular-hierarchical-route/README.md

 ---------------------------------

 ### When a view in an ng-view is itself like a mini-application
-Typically one route (or more), in an application, have significant functionality (for instance the [#/home](http://adelinor.github.io/angular-hierarchical-route/sample/with-route-only) in the sample).
+Typically one route (or more), in an application, have significant functionality.
+In the sample, all views are trivial but the [#/home](http://adelinor.github.io/angular-hierarchical-route/sample/with-route-only) plays the role of the complex application.

 Some options: